 - Has there ever been a war during your lifetime?

 - We have had the same car for 8 years.

 Present Perfect Continuous Tense

-This tense is generally used to describe or indicate an event that is going on at this moment.
-The Present Perfect Continuous Tense is used in the following conditions:
+To describe or indicate an event that is going on at this moment we use the present perfect continuous tense.
+We use this tense in the following conditions:

-- It is used to describe an event that began in the past and is continuing into the future
+- To describe an event that began in the past and is continuing into the future

-- An activity or event that began in the past and is now over(just recently completed or over)
+- To tell about an activity or event that began in the past and is now over(just recently completed or over)

-- It is also used when there is no mention of time.
+- When there is no mention of time.

 Learn more about Uses of Tenses here in detail with examples.

 The two parts of the present perfect continuous tense are: